melissakipp/frontend-mentor-projects/README.md

 # Upskill Projects
-Commenting to 10 project by the end of 2024.
+committed to 10 project by the end of 2024.

 ## Current Versions:
 - NodeJS 21.7.3